groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/java/document-loading/load-pdf-stream-groupdocs-parser-java/_index.md

 ---
-title: "Load PDF from InputStream in Java Using GroupDocs.Parser&#58; A Comprehensive Guide"
+title: "Extract Text from PDF with GroupDocs.Parser InputStream (Java)"
-description: "Learn how to load and read a PDF document from an input stream using GroupDocs.Parser for Java.
-Streamline your document processing tasks with our detailed guide."
+description: "Learn how to extract text from PDF using GroupDocs.Parser for Java, reading PDF from stream efficiently.
+Follow our step‑by‑step guide."
-date: "2025-05-13"
+date: "2025-12-24"
 weight: 1
 url: "/java/document-loading/load-pdf-stream-groupdocs-parser-java/"
 keywords: